BrianBobby/bootstrap-tindog/README.md

 ## Technologies Used

 - `HTML5 & CSS3`: To structure and style the web pages.
--`Bootstrap`: For a responsive and visually appealing design.
+- `Bootstrap`: For a responsive and visually appealing design.

 ## Files Included